LC0229/cse15l-lab-reports/lab-report1.md

 '[user@sahara ~/lecture1]$' pwd </br>
 `/home/lecture1`

-For this case, the result is that we are going to a new Working directory called lecture1.
+For this case, the result is that we are going to a new Working directory called lecture1, since after we put the path after cd, we swtich current working directory `/home` to given new directory `/home/lecture1`.
 The output is not an error.